 The thesis committee should be nominated by the end of the third quarter.
-The thesis committee is formally appointed on form 3.
+The thesis committee is formally appointed on "The Application for Candidacy for Master's Degree" petition (found in R'Grad https://rgrad.ucr.edu/).
 The Graduate Student Services Advisor and the EEOB Graduate Advisor for Continuing Students will review the requested Thesis Committee membership, and the EEOB Graduate Advisor will then formally nominate the committee to Graduate Division.
 The dissertation committee consists of the Major Professor and a minimum of two other faculty members selected on the basis of their ability to guide the research and writing of the dissertation.
 While these two members are typically members of the EEOB Graduate Program, they may be from Departments other than EEOB, or even from another institution, with the approval of the Graduate Dean.
 If two of the thesis committee members are spouses or domestic partners, a fourth committee member must be added to avoid conflicts of interest or the appearance of a conflict of interest.
 It is the responsibility of the dissertation committee to decide when data of sufficient quality and quantity have been gathered, analyzed, and interpreted competently, thus demonstrating proficiency in independent research.